 The Government of Liberia has established policies related to child labor, including its worst forms (Table 7).

-In 2013, the Government of Liberia participated in programs that include the goal of eliminating or preventing child labor, including its worst forms (Table 8).
+In 2014, the Government of Liberia participated in programs that include the goal of eliminating or preventing child labor, including its worst forms.
+The Government has other programs that may have an impact on child labor, including its worst forms (Table 8).